mamba-org/rhumba/README.md

 # Rhumba 🐍

 ¡Caramba!
-R bindings for micromamba!
+R bindings for libmamba!

 The R package manager that is blazingly fast ⚡.
-Powered by [mamba](https://github.com/QuantStack/mamba/).
+Powered by [mamba](https://github.com/mamba-org/mamba/).

 In early stages of development, but pretty usable.

 ## Installation

-With either mamba or conda:
+With either `mamba` or `conda`:

-`mamba install rhumba`

-`conda install rhumba`
+`mamba install rhumba` or `conda install rhumba`

 ## Use

-You can use Mamba as your new package manager.
+You can use `rhumba` as your new package manager!

 Set the channel you'd rather use: